 (quantum of light, i.e., light as a particle)

-such a particle if light is considered a stream of particles.
-It
+such a particle, when light is considered a stream of particles.

-is the Quantum of light, the minimum possible amount.
+The particle represents the quantum of light, the minimum possible amount.

 The photon theory, i.e., the modern particle theory of light,

-is that the minimum amount of light depends upon the light's
+amount of light depends upon the light's wave frequency.